 I wasn’t a teen mom myself, but my best friend had a child when we were 16.
 I became the godmother of the baby, who is now a lawyer.
 So it turned out really well.
 I feel because of this personal connection, I have something to say about this topic.

-7R: Selma, how did you come aboard the script?
+7R: Selma, how did you come aboard Stupid Young Heart?

 I have also been working quite a lot with teenagers in my previous films.
 I find that time of a person’s life very interesting.
 I seem to find always new reasons to go back to teenagers.
 Lately, I’ve been thinking that now the reason for me is that they are children, and children simply are the most important thing that we can talk about.
 It’s a big process to make a film.
 It costs a lot of money and takes many years of my life, so I want to be dealing with something that I find very important, and children are that.'I seem to find always new reasons to go back to teenagers.
 They are children, and children are the most important thing that we can talk about.' - Selma VilhunenClick To Tweet

-7R: And what sort of research do you do to visually capture teenage subcultures?
+7R: What sort of research do you do to visually capture teenage subcultures?

 But I suppose this confidence comes from having a lot of material.
 I know the details, and I don’t even have to think it.
 I know how they speak.
 I know how they are online… when I say “they”, it’s of course generalizing, but the culture is already in me in a way.
 I’ve always felt connected to that time of a person’s life in myself.
 I feel like my teenage self is somehow always present.
 I think, as people, we are like trees: we grow horizontally, in a way, and we have the year circles inside us, so when we age, we have all the ages inside of us.
 Even though I’m soon 41, I’m also 16.'I think people are like trees: we grow horizontally, and we have the year circles inside us.
 When we age, we have all the ages inside of us.
 Even though I'm soon 41, I'm also 16.' - Selma VilhunenClick To Tweet